Building QMidiGen: A Procedural MIDI Composer in Rust

 Once the chord progression exists, it drives everything else.
 The melody generates note choices from the chord tones plus scale passing notes, subject to a rhythmic “cell” that defines the accent pattern for that section.
 The bass line derives from the same root motion.
 The percussion pattern is templated to the style but has per-bar density variation built in, including occasional drop bars where the drums step aside.
 Counter-melody voices fill in between the primary melody’s phrase gaps.

-The result is that everything in a section shares a structural skeleton — the tracks don’t generate independently and then get stacked, which is how you get music that feels like several programs running at the same time.
+Everything in a section shares a structural skeleton — the tracks don’t generate independently and then get stacked, which is how you get music that feels like several programs running at the same time.
 Whether it always sounds good is a different conversation, but it sounds intentional.

 - id: combat